 Production Operations Services and Functions, which will include:

-Definition of how each service or function, being performed by the incumbent Contractor, will be operationalized and cutover to the Contractor.
+Definition of how each Service or Work, being performed by the incumbent Contractor, will be operationalized and cutover to the Contractor.

-Identification of the activities and Tasks that must be accomplished to allow for a successful transition of operational control of a service or function, such as preparatory actions being taken to establish and prepare facilities, obtain service Contracts, establish capabilities, prepare for testing/validation, and those actions taken subsequent to successful testing/validation, needed to implement cutover.
+Identification of the activities and Tasks that must be accomplished to allow for a successful transition of operational control of a Service or Work, such as preparatory actions being taken to establish and prepare facilities, obtain service Contracts, establish capabilities, prepare for testing/validation, and those actions taken subsequent to successful testing/validation, needed to implement cutover.

 Identification of what technical assistance the Contractor will require from the incumbent Contractor (e.g., number of hours, position expertise).